A-M-V.ORG

 AFTER

 3. Users felt overwhelmed by excessive signup reasons on the login page.
 Shifting some details to the FAQ or terms should ease their anxiety.
+On pages without an infinite scroll, a footer is present for added navigational ease.

 BEFORE